perchlabs/ucom/README.md

 #### Dynamic Element Creation

-Ucom added a new `u-is` directive to its petite-vue inheritance.  `u-is` allows for a dynamic element name to be defined based upon a store value.
-This is useful for routing and other situations.
+`u-is` allows for a dynamic tag to be defined based upon a store value.

 ```html
 <dyn-amic name="my-other-component"></dyn-amic>